 SLHS 2135Language: Structure, Meaning, and Use

-Six intermediate content courses (18 credits), which must include two courses from each of the following three groups:
+Six intermediate content courses (18 credits), which must include two courses from cellular/molecular/systems neuroscience group and four from the cognitive science/cognitive neuroscience group:

 Cellular/molecular/systems neuroscience